This post may contain affiliate links. Read our disclosure policy here.

 Which Brand of Cassava Flour to Use for Pancakes

-Having made these pancakes hundreds of times with different brands of cassava flour, I want to stress that not all cassava flour brands will yield the pancake texture you’re looking for.
+Having made these pancakes hundreds of times over the years with different brands of cassava flour, plus having received lots of reader feedback, I want to stress that not all cassava flour brands will work to make pancakes.

-Here are the recommended cassava flour brands that yield consistent outcomes in recipes:
+These are the recommended cassava flour brands that yield great fluffy pancakes and consistent outcomes in recipes:

 Success Tips for Cassava Flour Pancakes